MicrosoftDocs/windows-dev-docs/hub/apps/design/input/guidelines-for-targeting.md

 *Fluent Standard sizing* was created to provide a balance between information density and user comfort.
 Effectively, all items on the screen align to a 40x40 effective pixels (epx) target, which lets UI elements align to a grid and scale appropriately based on system level scaling.

 > [!NOTE]
-> For more info on effective pixels and scaling, see [Introduction to Windows app design](../basics/design-and-ui-intro.md#effective-pixels-and-scaling)
+> For more info on effective pixels and scaling, see [Screen sizes and breakpoints](../layout/screen-sizes-and-breakpoints-for-responsive-design.md#effective-pixels-and-scale-factor)
 >
 > For more info on system level scaling, see [Alignment, margin, padding](../layout/alignment-margin-padding.md).